SuperOfficeDocs/superoffice-docs/docs/travel/overview.md

 * SQL Express
 * Sybase SQL Anywhere 12

-From CRM 7 SR1, you may choose type of travel database independent on what type of database your central database is running.
+From CRM 7 SR1, you may choose the type of travel database independent of what type of database your central database is running.
 If you're running an earlier version, your central database type determines the kind of travel database type you may use:

 | Central database type | MS SQL Express travel database | Sybase travel database (requires a Sybase license) | Built-in travel database |